 If your company works globally and relies on a pool of dispersed international talent, you need a reliable partner to back you.

-New Horizons Global Partners works with companies like yours to help them achieve compliance with international labor and tax laws.
+Horizons works with companies like yours to help them achieve compliance with international labor and tax laws.

 We primarily do this as a global PEO (“Professional Employer Organization”), meaning that we act as the “employer” of our clients’ international employees and take on responsibility for payroll, taxes, and all employer obligations in the relevant host countries.